agiannoul/UnsupervisedFleetManagment/README.md

 Each folder contains a README file fo further explaination of the parameters and methods.

-Under the grand folder contains the modified library of Grand method.
+grand folder contains the modified library of Grand method.
 ## Fleet dataset construction (Turbofan C-MPAS data)

 In CreateFleetDataset folder are the raw data and four notebooks to produce a fleet dataset using them.